As well as spooled-file conversion to PDF files,

 PDFing supports

-that require its clients to supply a user-name and password.
+that require its clients to supply a user-name and password) and may

 the